deltachat/deltachat-desktop/docs/THEMES.md

 npx sass --watch ~/.config/DeltaChat/custom-themes/my_theme.scss ~/.config/DeltaChat/custom-themes/my_theme.css -I themes/ --no-source-map
 ```

-> Note: you have to set `-I` to the theme folder in an deltachat-desktop git checkout, otherwise you'll get an error!
+> Note: you have to set `-I` to the theme folder in a deltachat-desktop git checkout, otherwise you'll get an error!

 4. open a new terminal window/tab